How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 \subsubsection{RQ4}

 \emph{\rqFour}

-\paragraph{Setup} We address RQ4 both quantitatively and qualitatively by: (1) measuring the \emph{perplexity} of the prompts generated by EvoTox and the other baseline methods and then (2) evaluating the fluency of generated prompts from a human perspective.
+\paragraph{Setup} We address RQ4 both quantitatively and qualitatively by: (1) measuring the \emph{perplexity} (PPL) of the prompts generated by EvoTox and the other baseline methods and then (2) evaluating the fluency of generated prompts from a human perspective.

-Perplexity is an intrinsic metric evaluating a language model's level of ``surprise'' when presented with a given piece of text~\cite{DBLP:books/lib/JurafskyM09}.
+PPL measures the level of ``surprise'' when a model is presented with a given piece of text~\cite{DBLP:books/lib/JurafskyM09}.
 Statistically, it is defined as the reciprocal of the geometric mean of the token probabilities predicted by the model.
-As such, perplexity is inversely proportional to the likelihood that the language model can accurately predict the given token sequence.
+As such, PPL is inversely proportional to the likelihood that the language model can accurately predict the given token sequence.

-For a language model trained on a corpus of natural language, a perplexity score that is both low and close to that of reference human or human-validated text can be a good indicator of the fluency of a given piece of text in terms of diversity and quality~\cite{DBLP:conf/iclr/HoltzmanBDFC20}.
-Usually, small values of perplexity indicate less surprising and more diverse text, but scores that are too may be a consequence of low quality text \cite{DBLP:conf/naacl/HashimotoZL19}, because human-generated text tends to be a little surprising if compared to machine-generated~\cite{DBLP:conf/iclr/HoltzmanBDFC20}.
+For a language model trained on a corpus of natural language, a PPL score that is both low and close to that of reference human or human-validated text can be a good indicator of the fluency of a given piece of text in terms of diversity and quality~\cite{DBLP:conf/iclr/HoltzmanBDFC20}.
+Usually, small values of PPL indicate less surprising and more diverse text, but scores that are too small may be a consequence of low quality text \cite{DBLP:conf/naacl/HashimotoZL19}, because human-generated text tends to be a little surprising if compared to machine-generated~\cite{DBLP:conf/iclr/HoltzmanBDFC20}.
 Moreover, since \acp{llm} are trained on extensive corpora that often include a mixture of languages, slang, and artificial (e.g., programming) languages, these factors can distort perplexity scores for the target language (English in our case).
-To address this, we employ a separate model to compute perplexity.
+To address this, we employ a separate model to compute the PPL.
 We train an \emph{n-gram} language model~\cite{DBLP:books/lib/JurafskyM09} ($n=5$) using \emph{Book Corpus}~\cite{DBLP:conf/acl/HuangY18}, a large collection of openly available English novels.
-This 5-gram model is used to compute the perplexity of the generated prompts.
+This 5-gram model is used to compute the PPL of the generated prompts.